 You may already be well on the way to getting a degree from PPCC!
 You should tell the DMVP advisor of any college-level courses that you have already successfully completed from an accredited college or university.
 Additionally, you should request an official transcript be sent from your former college(s) to PPCC at:

 Campus Box 8

 Colorado Springs, CO 80906

 We can accept hand-carried transcripts only if they are in their original, sealed envelopes from the granting college/university.
-To order a SMARTS Transcript click here and follow the instructions on the new screen.

 Step 6: In-State Residency

 Active duty service members and their family members who are not Colorado residents but are permanently assigned (PCS) to a Colorado military installation must complete a Military In-State Residency Form.
 This form is available at all PPCC enrollment centers to include the PPCC Military Programs Office located at their servicing military education center.
 Submission of this form is required in order for the military student to receive Colorado in-state tuition.
 The form must be submitted to PPCC prior to the published drop (or census) date of the semester/term in which they are enrolled.
 The student will be eligible for the in-state tuition rate for the time period in which their military ID card is valid.
 When a new ID card is issued the student must re-submit the form to continuously receive the in-state tuition rate.
 If this form is not on file at PPCC, the student will be charged the out-of-state tuition rate.
 Service members who are TDY or deployed from a Colorado military installation should send an email to firstname.lastname@example.org requesting submission instructions of the Military In-State Residency Form.

 Step 7: Apply for the College Opportunity Fund (COF)